niraantkamath2006-pixel/1st_demo/README.md

 # 1st_demo
-first demo repository of git and github
+first demo repository of git and github.